micmejia/bible-dump/NKJV/Isaiah/Isa 45.md

 _But_ Israel shall be saved by the Lord With an everlasting salvation; You shall not be ashamed or disgraced Forever and ever.

 ###### 18
-For thus says the Lord, Who created the heavens, Who is God, Who formed the earth and made it, Who has established it, Who did not create it [^e]in vain, Who formed it to be inhabited: "I _am_ the Lord, and _there is_ no other.
+For thus says the Lord, Who created the heavens, Who is God, Who formed the earth and made it, Who has established it, Who did not create it in vain, Who formed it to be inhabited: "I _am_ the Lord, and _there is_ no other.

 ###### 19
-I have not spoken in secret, In a dark place of the earth; I did not say to the seed of Jacob, 'Seek Me [^f]in vain'; I, the Lord, speak righteousness, I declare things that are right.
+I have not spoken in secret, In a dark place of the earth; I did not say to the seed of Jacob, 'Seek Me in vain'; I, the Lord, speak righteousness, I declare things that are right.

 ###### 20
 "Assemble yourselves and come; Draw near together, You _who have_ escaped from the nations.
 They have no knowledge, Who carry the wood of their carved image, And pray to a god _that_ cannot save.